lamdavid759/California-HS-Graduation-Rates/README.md

 ## Results
 ### Random Forest Regression Fit Quality
-In the case of college preparation, the double Random Forest Regressor model yields a $R^2$ score of $R^2_{college} == 0.602$, which indicates moderate correlation between the predicted college preparation rates and the expected college preparation rates.
-Outliers were identified as being one standard deviation $$\sigma$$ away from perfect agreement, with $\sigma_{college} = 15.47$.
+In the case of college preparation, the double Random Forest Regressor model yields a $R^2$ score of $R^2_{college} = 0.602$, which indicates moderate correlation between the predicted college preparation rates and the expected college preparation rates.
+Outliers were identified as being one standard deviation $\sigma$ away from perfect agreement, with $\sigma_{college} = 15.47$.

 A similar analysis could be conducted on graduation rates, with $R^2_{graduation} = 0.370$ and $\sigma_{graduation} = 6.28$.
 This worse agreement could be due to the relatively higher degree of bunching for graduation rates at higher values.
 A similar procedure (1 standard deviation) can then be used to identify outliers in overperforming or underperforming schools.